jamestbrown5/2018_Notebook/README.md

 Date started: 20180101
 Last date modified: ongoing

-To be a great scientist you must first become an expert at annotating….EVERYTHING.
+To be a great scientist you must first become an expert at annotating…EVERYTHING.
 With the guidence of Andrew, a new postdoc in the Hahn Lab, I intend to become just that.
-If I am successful, not only will I be able to access all this important information, but I will indeed be a better scientist.
+If I am successful, not only will I be able to search and archive this data, but I will indeed be a better scientist.
 This repository will be used to share my notes and protocols concerning the research I am conducting.The aim of this electronic notebook is to science as it happens.

 Courtesy of Andrew Nyguen:Template for making an online notebook found [here](https://github.com/adnguyen/Notebooks_and_Protocols/blob/master/Online_notebook_template.md).
 View github repo [here](https://github.com/adnguyen/Notebooks_and_Protocols).